arckoor/language-expression-evaluator/readme.md

 `attributes` contains all keys a rule can have, you can extend this with your own custom keys.
 For each rule every element of this array will get initialized to `null` (`0` for `counter`, `false` for `random` and `encode`) if it is not present.
 Deleting any element will likely result in errors.

+`context` contains the standard context elements that are used when either `autoExtendContext` is true or the rule explicitly specifies a context extension.
+This system is explained [here](#context).

+`autoExtendContext` specifies whether rules should automatically have their context array extended to include all values of `context`.

+`contextMargin` works in the same way as `errorMargin` does but only applies to context handling.

 `undefinedMessage` is the message the bot will send if it is unsure of what to answer.
 This is determined using the `errorMargin` value you can read more about [here](#unknown-replies).

 `suggestionRange` is an array of length 2 that holds the multipliers for the suggestion matching.
 If the final cost value is within this range, the closest match will suggested. `suggestionMessage` will be displayed above the closest match.